victor64bm/victor64bm/README.md

 <img src="https://miro.medium.com/max/1200/1*008eIu9lG7QVmhGNNy9RpA.jpeg" width="700px">
 </p>

-HI there,
+Hi there,

-I am a Natural Resources Engineer from The University of Chile (Chile), student of Master Degree of Artificial Intelligence in The University of Adelaide (Australia) and a data science enthusiast.
+My name is Victor and I am an enthusiastic data scientist focused on solving environmental problems.
+I am a Natural Resources Engineer from The University of Chile (Chile), and a student of Master Degree of Artificial Intelligence in The University of Adelaide (Australia).
 If you want to contact me, you can do it to my personal email victor.caquilpan@gmail.com🌱.

 # Tools